childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (b) Households must report changes in circumstances within 10 days

-**412.070 - Expedited Services**
+**412.070 - Application Processing**
-Households with very low income and limited resources shall receive expedited processing and benefits within 7 days of application.
+(a) Applications shall be processed within 30 days of receipt of complete documentation (b) Expedited processing (within 7 days) may be available for households facing immediate food insecurity, as determined by the Department
+(c) Incomplete applications shall be processed within 30 days of receipt of all required documentation

 ### Section 7 - Funding